Vinton Shellsburg Farm to School Chapter recognized with grant

 “Vinton Shellsburg along with Union and Waverly-Shell Rock Community School Districts, are receiving funds as part of a USDA Farm to School Implementation Grant,” Schmidt told the board.

-Schmidt, Farm to School Leader/Project Director, explained that the district had originally received a planning grant and now working with the other two districts were apply to apply for and receive a $50,000 implementation grant.
+Schmidt Farm to School Leader/Project Director, explained that the district had originally received a planning grant and now working with the other two districts were to apply for and receive a $50,000 implementation grant.

 “This will allow each school district to work and increase the amount of local produce that is used in the district,” she said.